donaldzou/WGDashboard/README.md

 ## 💡 Features

+- Easy to use interface, provided username and password protection to the dashboard
+- Add peers and edit (Allowed IPs, DNS, Private Key...)
-- Add peers for each WireGuard configuration
+- View peers and configuration real time details (Data Usage, Latest Handshakes...)

-- Manage peer

-- Delete peers
+- Share your peer configuration with QR code or file download
+- Testing tool: Ping and Traceroute to your peer's ip

-- And many more coming up!
-Welcome to contribute to this project!
+- **And more functions are coming up!**

 ## 📝 Requirement

-- Ubuntu or Debian based OS, other might work, but haven't test yet.
-Tested on the following OS:
+- Recommend the following OS, tested by our beloved users:
   - [x] Ubuntu 18.04.1 LTS - 20.04.1 LTS
   - [x] Debian GNU/Linux 10 (buster) [❤️ @[robchez](https://github.com/robchez)]
   - [x] AlmaLinux 8.4 (Electric Cheetah) [❤️ @[barry-smithjr](https://github.com/)]
   - [x] CentOS 7 [❤️ @[PrzemekSkw](https://github.com/PrzemekSkw)]
   - [ ] If you have tested on other OS and it works perfectly please provide it to me in [#31](https://github.com/donaldzou/wireguard-dashboard/issues/31).
 Thank you!

-- ‼️ Make sure you have **Wireguard** and **Wireguard-Tools (`wg-quick`)** installed.‼️  <a href="https://www.wireguard.com/install/">How to install?</a>
+- Make sure you have **Wireguard** and **Wireguard-Tools (`wg-quick`)** installed. <a href="https://www.wireguard.com/install/">How to install?</a>
 - Configuration files under **/etc/wireguard**

   - **Note**: